Marketing Cloud, Trailhead...

 This eventually evolved throughout the next decade or so, until around 1992 when the sales process was automated for the first time with lead tracking and pipeline management.
-By the end of that decade CRM was going mobile, and in one more decade CRM responded to the social media boom with systems that are close to what we recognize today.
+By the end of that decade CRM was going mobile, and in one more decade CRM responded to the social media boom with systems that are close to what we recognise today.

 Nowadays CRM platforms are mostly cloud-based systems that allow businesses to automate the sales process and facilitate customer journeys across the board — in a way that is much faster and more effective than what was possible before.
 And it’s working; 80 percent of businesses that adopted CRM solutions were able to increase their leads, while 77 percent of the firms saw an increase in conversion rates.
 Technology is continuing to make jobs easier, and saving money in the process.

 One area in which cloud-based CRM software is really making a difference is in maintenance and scheduling software.
 Through this kind of tech, companies are able to fully coordinate field efforts, through the ability to schedule jobs for maintenance and other field service needs within the CRM.

 This is of great benefit to a business of any kind.
 In order for a customer experience strategy to be fully cohesive, there needs to be full unity between field visits and customer service interactions online and over the phone.